doughnah/mookit/Docs/PagePreLoader.md

 * css     		- (*string*: defaults to 'css/loading.css') The location of the css file that get added to the page while the content is loading.
 * delay        	- (*integer*: defaults to 0) The seconds to delay before showing the content.
 This take into account the time it take to load fonts.
-* fade     		- (*boolean*: defaults to true) If set to true, fades in the content when ready.
+* fade     		- (*boolean*: defaults to false) If set to true, fades in the content when ready.
 * typekitId     - (*string*: defaults to null) You kit's typekit id.

 ### Returns: